Zven94/JS-group-capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse to have this opportunity, and also thank you the code review team.
+We would like to thank Microverse to have this opportunity, and also thank you the code review team.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>